 3. Royal Naval Dockyard

 The Keep was built to guard the naval base against land and sea attacks.
 It has seven bastions and ramparts.
-Today, it is the National Museum of Bermuda which is worth visiting.
+Today, it is the National Museum of Bermuda that is well worth visiting.

 Explore the restored Commissioner’s House as well which was built for the civilian commissioner who was in charge of the Dockyard.